moveit/moveit2_tutorials/doc/tutorials/controller_teleoperation/controller_teleoperation.rst

   Then, run ``colcon build``.

-2. Plug in your controller adapter.
+2. Plug in your gamepad.
 3. Source the install script and run the ``moveit_servo`` example file.

   Run ``source install/setup.bash``, then ``ros2 launch moveit_servo servo_example.launch.py``